walterhiggins/WMPJS/README.md

 ![](images/chapter-09/modal-dialog.png)

 The problem with modal dialogs is that they interrupt the program and the program can't resume until the user closes the dialog by clicking either OK or Cancel.
 This could be a problem in a fast-paced game like Minecraft where you wouldn't want such a question to appear while you were fighting off a horde of zombies.
-Unlike Javascript in the browser, Javascript in Minecraft does not have a *prompt()* function but in ScriptCraft you *can* ask players questions using the *input* module.
-The questions will not appear in a modal dialog instead appearing as a message on the player's screen.
+Unlike Javascript in the browser, Javascript in Minecraft does not have a *prompt()* function but you *can* ask players questions using the *input* module.
+The questions will not appear in a modal dialog, instead appearing as a message on the player's screen.
 What's more, Players do not have to answer the question immediately.
 The *input()* function takes 3 parameters:

 1. The player you want to ask a question of.
 2. The question you want to ask.
 3. The function you want to call when the player has answered the question.
-The function when called will have the answer and the player who answered as parameters.
+This function when called, will have the answer, and the player who answered, as parameters.

 This is the second example we've encountered of functions which take other functions as parameters - we saw an example of this in chapter 8 when we passed an event-handling function.
 You can try out the *input* module yourself at the server or in-game command prompt: